 When a Person receives a meeting link, they will click the link to book time on your calendar.
 Let’s walk through the steps a recipient will take to book a meeting:

 1. When a Person clicks a meeting link, they'll be taken to a calendar view.

 2. The Person will select a date for the meeting.
-Available dates will be in black with blue dots below the date that represent the number of meeting slots that are available.
-Unavailable dates will be grayed out.
+Available dates will be in black with blue dots below the date that represents the number of meeting slots that are available.
+Unavailable dates will be greyed out.

-3. After the choose a date, any available time slots will appear to the right of the calendar.
+3. After they choose a date, any available time slots will appear to the right of the calendar.
 Select a time slot.

 4. Click Next.

 5. The Person will enter their contact information.
 The contact information will appear in SalesLoft when the meeting is confirmed.
 The following fields are required: Name, Email, and Account.

 - Things to Note: When a person not in SalesLoft books a meeting through the meetings calendar, a new SalesLoft Person will be created.
 SalesLoft will use the Person's email address to verify whether they are a Person in SalesLoft.

 6. Click Confirm.
 If they need to make any changes, click Change Meeting Date.